-I'll be the first to admit that my daily "lunch" usually consists of a wedge of gouda and a handful of (oftentimes stale) crackers.
+I'll be the first to admit that my daily "lunch" usually consists of a wedge of Gouda and a handful of (oftentimes stale) crackers.
 Other days it includes a few slices of pie.
-But every now and then when I want to feel like an actual grownup, I make a gussied-up sandwich that I may even sit down to eat.
+But every now and then, when I want to feel like an actual grownup, I make a gussied-up sandwich that I may even sit down to eat.

 I am a firm believer in keeping plenty of basic ingredients on hand so I don't get into trouble when I need to throw together a spontaneous meal.
 Having a full stock of necessities definitely helps when it comes to lunch, which can otherwise be the hardest to assemble.
-This roasted red pepper sandwich is a prime example of what you can do with a few pantry/refrigerator staples in less than 10 minutes time.
+This roasted red pepper sandwich is a prime example of what you can do with a few pantry/refrigerator staples in less than 10 minutes.

 This "recipe" uses all of my favorites.
-Jarred roasted red peppers and pesto can make any sandwich (or anything for that matter) taste better.
+Jarred roasted red peppers and pesto can make any sandwich (or anything, for that matter) taste better.
 I like to keep chicken and turkey in the fridge, whether it is leftover from a roast or plain grilled breasts from Trader Joe's.
 Mozzarella and prosciutto are almost always a given because I can use them for making everything from pizza to a cheese plate.
-Of course it's open to plenty of interpretations.
+Of course, it's open to plenty of interpretations.
 Sun-dried tomatoes, goat cheese, and bacon can be used instead of peppers, mozzarella, and prosciutto.
 If you keep a few of these ingredients in stock, you are guaranteed to have a good meal in a hurry.

 Another thing that really makes this sandwich special is heating it up.
-It's just a tiny extra step, but it's those extra minutes in a toaster bring it all together in a way that a cold sandwich just can't.
+It's just a tiny extra step, but those extra minutes in a toaster bring it all together in a way that a cold sandwich just can't.

 Roasted Red Pepper, Chicken, and Mozzarella Sandwich